 - Comfortable shoes (Wear comfortable shoes as you will do lots of walking!)

 Refillable Mug: If you are going to the park for more than one day or even just for one entire day, buy the refillable mug.
-The mugs are $9.09 + tax each and include unlimited refills for $.99 on fountain drinks and $1.99 on all hot or frozen beverages.
+The Daily Refill Mugs are $9.99 + tax if you buy three or more, $12.99 if you buy two, $14.99 if you buy one.
+The mugs include unlimited refills for $.99 on fountain drinks and $1.99 on all hot or frozen beverages.

 A Few Things to Plan for Your Trip to Pigeon Forge…

 While you’re in Pigeon Forge, you should check out some dinner shows!
 Dollywood owns a few dinner shows that include the Dolly Parton’s Stampede, Hatfield and McCoy Dinner Feud, and the Pirates Voyage Dinner and Show.

 Our family particularly enjoyed the Pirates Voyage.
 In this show you will see aerial tricks, fire throwing, flips in the air, a sea lion named ‘Salty’, and So.
 Much.
 More!
 Our kids were mesmerized and loved every minute of it.
 The dinner was also great–creamy vegetable soup, southern fried chicken, ham, biscuit, potato, corn, and peach turnover for dessert.
 Get your tickets to Pirate’s Voyage early because it is very popular!